sluosapher/lenovo-ai-assistant-builder/README.md

 ### What's included
 ***

+#### Source code
+Inside `src` folder you can find our released source code.

+Currently we have our UI code released to public.
+Please follow our [UI source code instruction](src/superbuilderclient/README.md).

 #### Sample code
   This folder contains a sample application created using the SuperBuilder API service.
 We included sample projects built from `dotnet` , `Python` and `Go`.